nlp4disability/nlp4disability.github.io/_pages/Past-Workshop.md

 ---
 layout: page
-title: Previous Workshop
+title: Past Workshop
-permalink: /Previous-Workshop/
+permalink: /Past-Workshop/
 ---

 # About the Workshop